Do you wish to work with the Nigerian Navy? Are you willing to serve with the sea branch of the Nigerian Armed Forces? Then, this article is for you.

 Requirements

-Candidates are to come along with:
+Candidates are to come along with the following:

 For the Recruitment this year, the Navy will invite applications from Master’s degree holders, Undergraduate, Bachelor in Education, Bachelor in Technology.